awsdocs/amazon-eventbridge-user-guide/doc_source/eb-event-bus-perms.md

 ## Example policy: Send events to the default bus in a different account<a name="eb-event-bus-example-policy-cross-account"></a>

-The following example policy grants the account 111122223333 permission to use all API operations on the default event bus in the account 123456789012\.
+The following example policy grants the account 111122223333 permission to publish events to the default event bus in the account 123456789012\.

 ```
 {